WorldChampion Jet

 HSC Villum Clausen was named after the 17th century Danish freedom fighter Villum Clausen.
 In 2000, the ship broke the world record for the longest distance travelled by a commercial passenger vessel in 24 hours.

-Routes

-During 2025 season, Worldchampion Jet operates daily from Piraeus to the Cyclades and Heraklion:

-Piraeus - Syros - Tinos - Mykonos - Paros - Naxos - Santorini - Heraklion.

-On the day after, the ship does the return trip.
-The Champions League Jet 1 does the same trips but mirrored to the Worldchampion Jet.

 Fastest ferry in the world

-On the way from the shipyard of Austral's shipyard in Henderson, Western Australia to Rønne, Denmark, the ferry had a top speed of 47.7 kn and an average of 43.4 kn, and on February 16 and 17, 2000 it had reached 1063 sea miles within 24 hours, thereby setting the world record which was then recorded in the Guinness World Records.
+On the way from the shipyard of Austal, Henderson, Western Australia to Rønne, Denmark, the ferry had a top speed of 47.7 kn and an average of 43.4 kn, and on February 16 and 17, 2000 it had reached 1063 sea miles within 24 hours, thereby setting the world record which was then recorded in the Guinness World Records.
 The record lasted for 13 years until the HSC Francisco broke it in 2013, a 99 metre ferry with a top speed of 58 knots.
 The HSC Francisco operates between Buenos Aires and Montevideo.